yutclubza/YutClubZa/AllCast-Wiki.md

 #### Xbox 360 Issues

-The Xbox 360 does play back videos taken from an HTC One or Nexus 5.
+The Xbox 360 does not play back videos taken from an HTC One or Nexus 5.

 ### Xbox One